-David F. Levi became the 14th dean of Duke Law School on July 1, 2007.
+David F. Levi was the Levi Family Professor of Law and Judicial Studies and Director of the Bolch Judicial Institute.
+Levi was previously the James B. Duke and Benjamin N. Duke Dean of the School of Law.
+The 14th dean of Duke Law School, he served from 2007 to 2018.
 Prior to his appointment, he was the Chief United States District Judge for the Eastern District of California with chambers in Sacramento.
 He was appointed United States Attorney by President Ronald Reagan in 1986 and a United States district judge by President George H. W. Bush in 1990.

-Dean Levi is the co-author of Federal Trial Objections (James Publishing 2002).
-At Duke Law, he teaches courses on Judicial Behavior and Ethics.
+Levi is the co-author of Federal Trial Objections (James Publishing 2002).
+At Duke Law, he has taught courses on judicial behavior, ethics, and legal history.